datacult/snowflake-ai-agent/snowflake-mcp-server-setup/README.md

 ### Step 9: Share connection details with users

 Provide each user with the following to connect from Claude.ai:

+For clients with Claude Team access, the Claude Admin will just use this detail to create the snowflake connection and other users will just connect and authenticate with snowflake.

 1. **MCP server URL** (from step 4)
 2. **OAuth client ID** (from step 3)